TerabyteQbt/qbt/docs/markdown/old-getting-started.md

 >     $ git clone https://github.com/AmlingQbt/meta.git

-By convention, a universe is usually represented by a `meta` repository with multiple package repositories "next to it" (although this is not the only way to do it).
-If you wish to have a place to push your "universe" you may wish to create these repositories on github, but to avoid confusion, you may wish to create an organization in github to hold your universe so it does not spill in to your other repositories.
+By convention, a universe is usually represented by a `meta` repository with multiple package repositories "next to it".
+To avoid confusion, you may wish to create an organization in github to hold your universe so it does not spill in to your other repositories.
+More details on this later.

-### Create a configuration file
+## Create a configuration file

 Once you have a manifest file, you will need to produce a `qbt-config` file, which typically lives next to your `qbt-manifest` file but is not checked in.

 > Note: in a future release this will probably move to your home directory

-Here is an [example `qbt-config` file](../qbt-config.example), it has many extra comments to explain what everything does, but can mostly be used unmodified.
+Here is an example `qbt-config` file, along with many extra comments to explain what everything does:

-The `qbt-config` file includes several key pieces you can personalize.
-This file is simply groovy, and must return a QbtConfig object.
-The QbtConfig object constructor takes 4 arguments.

-#### Overrides

-The first argument should implement the `LocalRepoFinder` interface.
-This tells QBT how to locate local repos (aka "Overrides").
-Whenever overrides are present, they are used instead of the version of the repos found in the manifest.
-Therefore, overrides are how all local development is done.

-The simplest `LocalRepoFinder` is the `FormatLocalRepoFinder`, which uses a format string which includes %r (repo) and optionally %t (tip), to determine where to store overrides locally.
-Examples of valid LocalRepoFinders include:
+>     import com.google.common.collect.ImmutableList;
+>     import java.nio.file.Paths;
+>     import qbt.artifactcacher.CompoundArtifactCacher;
+>     import qbt.artifactcacher.LocalArtifactCacher;
+>     import qbt.config.CompoundQbtRemoteFinder;
+>     import qbt.config.FormatLocalRepoFinder;
+>     import qbt.config.FormatQbtRemoteFinder;
+>     import qbt.config.MapQbtRemoteFinder;
+>     import qbt.config.QbtConfig;
+>     import qbt.pins.SimpleLocalPinsRepo;
+>     import qbt.remote.FormatQbtRemote;
+>     import qbt.remote.GithubQbtRemote;
+>     import qbt.vcs.VcsRegistry;
+>
+>     def dotQbt = Paths.get(System.getenv("HOME")).resolve(".qbt");
+>     def gitRemoteVcs = VcsRegistry.getRawRemoteVcs("git");
+>     def gitLocalVcs = gitRemoteVcs.getLocalVcs();
+>     // uncomment this and edit to include a github token if desired.
+>     //def github_api_token = new File(System.getProperty('user.home') + '/.github-api-token').text.trim();
+>
+>     return new QbtConfig(
+>
+>     // First config argument -- where are my overrides?
+My simple choice is
+>     // "next to meta".
+LocalRepoFinder is an interface and it's entirely
+>     // plausible to implement it in other ways, possibly even in qbt-config
+>     // itself.
 >          new FormatLocalRepoFinder(
 >              gitLocalVcs,
 >              workspaceRoot.resolve("../%r").toString(),
 >          ),

-In that example, `workspaceRoot` is a special thing provided when `qbt-config` is evaluated.
-Here is an absolute path version:

->     new FormatLocalRepoFinder(
->         gitLocalVcs,
->         System.getenv("HOME") + "/projects/%r",
+>
+>     // Second config argument -- where are my local pins?  local pins are commits in
+>     // package repositories that are pointed to by the manifest.
+If you push the
+>     // repository that the manifest file lives in to other people, they can't use it
+>     // unless they can also get all the commits listed in that manifest, so pins are
+>     // how QBT accomplishes this.
->     ),
+>     //

-#### Pins

-If you clone the meta repo, you will have a `qbt-manifest` file which lists repositories and the sha1 of their versions, and the packages they contain along with their dependencies and other metadata.
-Unfortunately, those sha1 versions are useless unless you can guarantee you can find them.
-QBT accomplishes this via pins.
-Pins are refs to the package repositories which are "pinned" by name, so they can be found directly.
-The git protocol has no way to say "give me this sha1", so QBT takes the ref `14a496cf6b2bf464d31053b844c458d4e415de9f`, for example, and pushes it to `refs/qbt-pins/14a496cf6b2bf464d31053b844c458d4e415de9f`.
-Now QBT can invoke `git ls-remote` and find all the available pins.
-QBT requires a local place to store these pins after fetching them.
-By operating in this fashion, much like git itself, QBT can isolate network access and let you work disconnected very easily.  `qbt fetchPins` and `qbt pushPins` are the only qbt commands that require network access.
-You will of course also need network access to fetch/push the manifest repo, but that is also a very isolated part of the workflow.

-This also means activities like "getting an override" or "building a package" can be very fast, because the repository is already cached locally after having done a `qbt fetchPins` operation.

-The second argument to QbtConfig tells QBT where to store/find local pins.
-You can customize this argument by implementing the interface LocalPinsRepo, but you are given a simple implementation in SimpleLocalPinsRepo which is all most people will need.

-This example stores all pins in a shared location relative to your home:

->     def dotQbt = Paths.get(System.getenv("HOME")).resolve(".qbt");
+>     // I put them in my home directory so they're shared between workspaces.
+Since
+>     // this is an immutable, append-only store sharing mostly makes sense.
+I notice
+>     // this is slightly inconsistent specification-wise: most of the rest are
+>     // formats and this one is root directory that it makes subdirs of.
+Should
+>     // probably go back and change this to format.
 >          new SimpleLocalPinsRepo(
 >              gitRemoteVcs,
 >              dotQbt.resolve("pins/v1"),
 >          ),

-Similarly, you could instead store the pins relative to the workspace so they are not shared.

->          new SimpleLocalPinsRepo(
+>
+>     // Third config argument -- where are my remotes?
+This is just a
+>     // programmatic mapping from mere string to full-on QbtRemote platform
->              gitRemoteVcs,
+>     // object.
->              workspaceRoot.resolve(".pins/v1"),
+>     //
+>     // The first half specifies two fixed ones by name.  "origin" is my QBT
+>     // universe on GitHub and "amling" is keith amling's universe.
+>     // This means anywhere that takes a remote can be given "origin" or "amling"
+>     // and it will pick these guys.
->          ),
+>     //

-#### Pin Remotes

-This is just what it sounds like - you can store local pins, but when you share your manifest with others, you need to also share your pins, or the manifest is worthless.
-Pin Remotes are how you publish your pins.
-This argument must implement the `QbtRemoteFinder` interface.
-This interface lets you programmatically determine how QBT finds your remote pins.

-For convenience, you are given `CompoundQbtRemoteFinder` which takes a list of `QbtRemoteFinder`s and tries each one in order.
-You are also given `MapQbtRemoteFinder` which uses the given name as entries in a map so you can define "named" remotes.
-This lets you do something very similar to git where you define named remotes like "cmyers" and "amling" and do `qbt pushPins cmyers` or `qbt pushPins amling".
-We also provide `FormatQbtRemoteFinder` which lets you provide a format string directly, such as `qbt pushPins ssh://git@github.com/TerabyteQbt/%r.git`.

-Here is an example `QbtRemoteFinder` argument that includes all of those:
+>     // The second half will always hit and treats the string as a format
+>     // string.
+This means I could pass those above format string in place of
+>     // their short names and get the same effect, just like how you can "git fetch"
+>     // a git url or a remote name.
 >          new CompoundQbtRemoteFinder([
 >              new MapQbtRemoteFinder([
+>
+>                  // Here is an example "github aware" remote
+>                  // This will automatically create package repos if they don't exist
 >                  amling: new GithubQbtRemote(
 >                     gitRemoteVcs,
->                     github_api_token,
->                     "AmlingQbt",
+>                     null, // change to github_api_token as defined above if desired
+>                     "AmlingQbt", // username or organization name, can contain %r and/or %h
->                     // optional 4th argument defaults to "%r"
+>                     // optional 4th argument is the remote repository name, defaults to "%r"
 >                  ),
 >                  // The FormatQbtRemote works with any format string git understands as a remote
 >                  terabyte: new FormatQbtRemote(
 >                      gitRemoteVcs,
 >                      "https://github.com/TerabyteQbt/%r.git",
 >                  ),
+>                  // GithubQbtRemote and FormatQBtRemote both implement the QbtRemote interface.
+You can add your
+>                  // own implementations to handle different servers, autovivification of repositories, auth, etc.
+>                  // custom: new ClassThatImplementsQbtRemote(
+>                  //     gitRemoteVcs, // <-- you probably need one of these in your ctor
+>                  //     "ssh://git@github.com/TerabyteQbt/%r.git", <-- whatever other args you need
+>                  // ),
 >              ]),
->              // Having this at the bottom of the chain lets you pass git
->              // remotes in directly, i.e. `qbt pushPins git@github.com/TerabyteQbt/pins.git`
+>              // Having this at the bottom of the chain lets you pass git remotes in directly, i.e. `qbt pushPins git@github.com/TerabyteQbt/pins.git`
 >              new FormatQbtRemoteFinder(
 >                  gitRemoteVcs,
 >              ),
 >          ]),

-#### Artifact Caching

-QBT never rebuilds something when it has already built that exact version before.
-QBT does this by including all possible inputs in the version calculation.
-These versions are called "Cumulative Versions".
-Before building anything, QBT will consult the `ArtifactCacher`, and any time an artifact has been built, QBT will call `ArtifactCacher.intercept()` to allow the cacher to store the artifacts.

-`LocalArtifactCacher` is just a simple artifact cacher which stores the artifacts locally on disk.
-Another artifact cacher available is the `UrlFormatArtifactCacher` which can put/get from an instance of artifactory, for example.
-You can implement your own, of course, and `CompoundArtifactCacher` lets you combine multiple artifact cachers in a chain.
+>
+>     // Finally, artifact caching locations and the size of the local cache.
+You can
+>     // probably use this unmodified.
+Cache size below is 5G.
 >          new CompoundArtifactCacher(
 >              ImmutableList.of(
 >                  new LocalArtifactCacher(
 >                      dotQbt.resolve("artifacts/v1"),
->                      5L * (1024 * 1024 * 1024) # size of local cache
+>                      5L * (1024 * 1024 * 1024)
 >                  ),
 >              ),
 >          ),
 >     );

-### Building Using QBT
+As may be apparently, a qbt-config file is just a standard groovy file, so you can write arbitrary groovy and java in it to accomplish pretty much anything.
+For the same reason, it can become an attack vector, so you should never check in a qbt-config file or run against a config file you don't have reason to trust.

+You can initially take this file as-is, unmodified, to pull software from one of the two primary authors of QBT, and you can see how to add your own "universe".

+## My First Build

 Once you have written this file to `qbt-config` next to `qbt-manifest` in the meta repo you cloned, you can invoke qbt.

->     $ qbt fetchPins amling
+>     # qbt fetchPins amling

-You should fetch pins from the same universe your manifest file is from, otherwise you may find pins missing.
-Manifest plus package pin repositories are both necessary as a unit.

-Next, you can build a "release" of QBT itself, which you could then use instead of the binary distribution you downloaded, if you wish.  `meta_tools.release` is the package that includes both QBT's core and the tools written around that core to manipulate manifest files.

 >     $ qbt build --package meta_tools.release --output requested,directory,$HOME/qbt-release-%v

-QBT has several commands to specify what you wish to build.
+The first command fetches "pins" - this grabs all commits of the "package repositories" that are mentioned in your manifest file.

+The second command will build a "release" of QBT itself, which you could then use instead of the binary distribution you downloaded, if you wish.
+`meta_tools.release` is the package that includes both QBT's core and the tools written around that core to manipulate manifest files.

 You could now build every package in the universe by doing:

 >     $ qbt build --all

-Notice that if you have already built some packages, they are not rebuilt (as long as you specified a local cacher in your config).
+Notice that if you have already built some packages, they are not rebuilt.
+QBT is incredibly good at only rebuilding what needs to be rebuilt.

 You could examine any package or repository's source by creating an "override".